akshaym9615/assignment/README.md

     a) Create a kubernetes environment with all the services and configurations.<br/>
-    b) We can then transfer the few traffic to green deployment by changing the outes/service to point to the new k8s-cluster, for minimum downtime and loads of traffic - we can have multiple pods in        k8s environment of that service (Load- Balancing).
+    b) We can then transfer the few traffic to green deployment by changing the outes/service to point to the new k8s-cluster, for minimum downtime and loads of traffic - we can have multiple pods in        k8s environment of that service (Load- Balancing).<br/>
-    c) If we observe that the new green deployment is handling requests/traffic efficiently and there are no issues, then we          will be switching all the routes/services to the green deployment (few at a time) and if is not the case - we will be          switching back to blue deployment (Roll-Back).
+    c) If we observe that the new green deployment is handling requests/traffic efficiently and there are no issues, then we          will be switching all the routes/services to the green deployment (few at a time) and if is not the case - we will be          switching back to blue deployment (Roll-Back).<br/>
-    d) If we follow the above steps, we will have minimum downtime and the load will also be distributed, keeping the                server/service in good shape.
+    d) If we follow the above steps, we will have minimum downtime and the load will also be distributed, keeping the                server/service in good shape.<br/>
     e) For multiple environments for developers and testers, we can create namespaces (within that cluster) or a new cluster          separately for both the teams (which is ideal).
-As kubernetes is opensource, it will be very much cost efficient, only        the vms cost of aws will be there – which will be comparatively less then on-premise vms.
+As kubernetes is opensource, it will be very much cost efficient, only        the vms cost of aws will be there – which will be comparatively less then on-premise vms.<br/>
     f) With end-to-end CI/CD pipeline – Bitbucket/Git -> Jenkins Pipeline -> Spinnaker, we can achieve deployment multiple            times a day just by single commit by the developer in their bitbucket.